Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Wichita Falls is priced moderately compared to other parts of Texas, and offers a more affordable option for families when compared to major urban areas in the state.
 Additionally, it remains a higher cost option when compared to independent and assisted living choices, reflecting the need for specialized care.

-The Wood Group specializes in dementia and Alzheimer’s care in Wichita Falls, Texas.
-It can provide accommodations to no more than 4 adults at a time.
-It includes amenities like routine well-being monitoring, registered nurses that specialize in dementia care and memory games and other activities and is situated at 5402 Carlson Street, in 76308 zip code area inside Wichita county.
-The Wood Group is officially licensed in Texas to provide assisted living and memory care, with license number 105746.
+Brookdale Sikes Lake provides dementia and Alzheimer’s care in Wichita Falls, Texas.
+It can provide accommodations to no more than 158 older adults at a time.
+It includes amenities like monitoring of medications, help with toileting 24/7 and special dementia programs to lower anxiety and is located at 2649 Plaza Pkwy, in 76308 zip code area inside Wichita county.
+Brookdale Sikes Lake is officially licensed in Texas to offer memory care, with license # 385.

 Memory care services are crucial for individuals with Alzheimer's disease, dementia, or other cognitive impairments.
 In Wichita Falls, Texas, many families face the difficult decision of how to finance these services.
 Medicare, a federal program, can play a role in covering some of the costs of memory care, but it's important to understand the limitations and nuances of the program in the context of Wichita Falls.